Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Introduction

 Disordered networks are used to model the behaviors of systems across the physical sciences including polymers \cite{broedersz_modeling_2014}, metallic foams \cite{stewart_dynamics_2012}, two-dimensional (2D) materials \cite{moreira_fracturing_2012, obrero_electrical_2025}, actin networks \cite{wang_mechanosensitive_2025}, slime molds \cite{barrows_unifying_2025}, and power grids \cite{nardelli_models_2014} among several others (see, e.g., Ref. \cite{barthelemy_spatial_2022} and references therein for additional examples).
 Disorder in network systems has been shown to impart desirable properties including resistance to fracture \cite{fulco_disorder_2025}, exotic vibrational properties \cite{jiao_exotic_2025}, and extraordinary elastic properties \cite{torquato_multifunctional_2018, montiel_effect_2022, skolnick_effective_2025}.
 Due to the large design space available to disordered network structures, and their notable physical properties, a number of recent works have focused on characterizing the structure \cite{chieco_quantifying_2021, newby_point_2025, maher_characterizing_2025} and properties \cite{siedentop_stealthy_2024, reid_auxetic_2018, shen_autonomous_2024} of disordered network metamaterials as well as methods to manufacture them \cite{moody_methodology_2025}.

-Of specific interest are the electrical transport properties of network structures.
+We focus on the electrical transport of network structures.
 Such properties have been studied, e.g., through the lens of effective properties for two-phase materials \cite{torquato_multifunctional_2018, skolnick_effective_2025} as well as density functional theory \cite{chen_stonewales_2021}.
 Here, we focus on a network science approach, which treats the edges in the network as either wires or lumped circuit elements (in the metric network case) or resistors (in the combinatorial network case).
 The metric network framework has been used to model how signals travel through systems like transmission lines and electrical networks \cite{alonso_ruiz_power_2017, chen_power_2017, muranova_effective_2021, muranova_effective_2022, muranova_notion_2020, muranova_eigenvalues_2020, muranova_networks_2022, paul_analysis_nodate, strub_modeling_2019, Bttcher2025}.
 Numerous studies have focused on the resistance of combinatorial networks in a mathematical setting (see, e.g., Refs. \cite{barthelemy_spatial_2022,bartkowiak_nonlinear_1995,morris_transport_2012,he_cavd_2020, masuda_random_2017, doyle_random_1984, garcia-redondo_effective_2025}), but fewer studies have used a network framework to explicitly model the electrical transport in materials, e.g., Refs. \cite{obrero_electrical_2025, gu_random-resistor_2022}.

-In Ref.~\cite{obrero_electrical_2025}, Obrero \textit{et al.} computed the effective resistance of a series of finite-sized disordered networks generated by computing the Delaunay triangulation of a totally uncorrelated point cloud evolved via repeated applications of Lloyd's algorithm \cite{lloyd_least_1982} (see Sec. \ref{sec:networkgeneration} for details).
-There, the authors noted sharp changes (``jumps'') in the effective resistance that do not correlate with the degree of short or long-range translational disorder in the network.
-Standard methods of characterizing network structures that typically indicate sharp changes in network properties, such as those indicating the onset of failure processes in materials \cite{papadopoulos_network_2018}, were not found to capture the observed jumps in resistance.
-Thus, the authors suggested that topological changes in the network result in these jumps, which is supported by network topological changes affecting the physical and mathematical properties of networks including, e.g., electrical transport \cite{chen_stonewales_2021,torres-sanchez_analysis_2020}, wave transport \cite{gnutzmann_topological_2013}, fracture mechanisms \cite{berthier_forecasting_2019, sanner_less_2025}, and spectral properties \cite{young_dynamical_2024, doyle_random_1984,tejedor_response_2010}.
+Beyond being interesting in their own right, the same network-based equations that describe electrical transport also describe absorption probabilities in random walks and equilibrium for heat transport.